 The fund invests in projects that fall into one of three themes:

-- Life science, health, welfare technology and clinical research
+- Life science, health and welfare technology

 - The company's grant is DKK 712,000 (of which DKK 612,000 is a contribution to salary and DKK 100,000 is a contribution to travel activities.